opensvc/docs.opensvc.com/source/agent.service.orchestration.rst

 Compatibility
 -------------

-The daemon now announce their "compat version" in the heartbeats.
+The daemons now announce their "compat version" through the heartbeats.

 If a daemon notices the cluster members have different compat versions, it disables ha orchestration.